AlexandreDdaCosta/olympus/service/salt/fs/users/README.md

 updated password gets placed in the user's home directory at *~/etc/redis_password*.
 This operation also depends on the specification for **server** *(see below)*.
-To limit the keys available to the user, define those under the *keys* specification as shown above.
+To limit the keys available to the user, define these under the *keys* specification as shown above.
 Without the *keys* limitation, a local redis user will **only** have access to keys prefixed with the user's ID and a colon, which is the default access and is available to all users with redis access.